JamieB92/portfolio-project-three/README.md

 * Does the correct message show depending on the items in the users backpack?
     * The user is able to see the correct screen dependent on items in the backpack.
     * I have tested this by having the correct items in the backpack and seeing the complete game screen.
-    * I have tested this by having the incorrect items in the backpack and the game tell me to find the code.
+    * I have tested this by having the incorrect items in the backpack and the game informing me to find the code.

 * Is the user able to move out of the escape pod when they have the incorrect number of items ?
     * Yes, the user is able to move out of the escape pod and carry the game on.